Gold Extends Monthly Winning Streak With US-Iran Talks in Focus | Stock Market News

 (Bloomberg) -- Gold and silver rose, with a US military buildup in the Middle East keeping markets on edge and prompting some traders to buy haven assets.

-Bullion jumped above $5,200 an ounce, on track for a monthly gain.
+Bullion jumped above $5,200 an ounce, capping a monthly gain.
 Washington and Tehran will continue negotiations next week after making “significant progress” on Thursday, according to mediator Oman.
 However, a person familiar with the US position said officials left the talks disappointed with the progress.

+Iran is conducting regular and unexplained activity at bombed uranium-enrichment sites, United Nations atomic inspectors said, potentially complicating talks with the US over Tehran’s nuclear ambitions.

 The US and Iran have been locked in a tense standoff over the Islamic Republic’s atomic activities, trading threats while President Donald Trump has ordered the biggest US military build-up in the Middle East since 2003.
 That has supported bullion’s advance in recent days.

 Gold has gained more than 20% so far this year, finding a footing back above $5,000 an ounce after an abrupt pullback from a record high in late January.
-Bullion is on track for its seventh straight monthly gain, which would be the longest streak since 1973.
+Bullion registered its seventh straight monthly gain, the longest streak since 1973.
 Ongoing geopolitical and trade tensions, as well as the so-called dollar debasement trade and concerns about the Federal Reserve’s independence, have added impetus to a multiyear rally.

 As the market has stabilized, investors have also been adding to their holdings in gold-backed exchange-traded funds.
 Inflows this week through Thursday more than offset selloffs seen earlier this month.